rumkin/plant/packages/plant/readme.md

 - 🏎 Faster then Express: **15K** vs **14K** req/sec on Hello World test.
 - ☁️ Lightweight: **71 KiB** with comments and 28 KiB when minified.
-- 📐 Standards based: uses WhatWG URL and Headers interfaces.
+- 📐 Standards based: uses WebAPI URL and Headers interfaces.

 ---